jpverkamp/blog/content/reviews/books/Frank Herbert/Dune.md

 ---
 >  I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.
 And when it has gone past I will turn the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain.

-I last read {{< goodreads book="Dune" text=" Dune " >}} more than a decade ago and saw both the movie and the TV mini-series about as long ago.
+I last read [[Dune]]() more than a decade ago and saw both the movie and the TV mini-series about as long ago.
 From this long ago, and from being such a stable in the science fiction mindspace, I remember a lot of the general things that would happen, but had forgotten most of the details.
 Unfortunately, I think that might be the best way to remember it.

 <!--more-->